AdobeDocs/marketo.en/help/marketo/product-docs/marketo-sales-insight/msi-for-microsoft-dynamics/installing/download-the-marketo-sales-insight-solution-for-microsoft-dynamics.md

 >
 >**Admin Permissions Required**

+>[!IMPORTANT]
+>
+>The plugin on this page is for those syncing to Marketo Engage using Marketo's native CRM sync solution to Dynamics.
+For those who have a custom sync and have purchased Marketo Sales Insight, the [package is here](https://mktg-cdn.marketo.com/community/MarketoSalesInsight_NonNative.zip){target="_blank"}.

-You will need to download and install a Marketo Solution for Sales Insight into your Microsoft Dynamics account to get the sync started.
+You'll need to download and install a Marketo Solution for Sales Insight into your Microsoft Dynamics account to get the sync started.

 1. Go to the **Admin** area.